 - Users with specialized content can identify that to us before submitting, and we will restrict their account to use only transcribers with the appropriate qualifications.
 For example, you can request that your medical content be transcribed by our team of medical transcribers.

 - Notes can be provided to transcribers when content is submitted, or you can provide a glossary of special terms that is sent to every transcriber that captions content for your organization.
 These notes can include spellings of names, proper nouns, technical terms, and other guidance regarding your desired transcription conventions.

-Results for our standard CaptionSync service are returned within three business days, and our rush service is returned within one business day.
-8 hour service is also available upon advance request for an additional fee.
+Results for our standard CaptionSync service are returned within two business days.
+Four day, one day and 8 hour turnaround time options are also available for transcription services.
+Audio description services are typically completed in four business days.
 If you already have a transcript for your media, captions are returned in less than 10 minutes.

 So that’s the basic process, but as you start captioning you’ll undoubtedly run into questions.
 The Captionsync Support Center is the best place to start, with hundreds of articles and video tutorials, along with a friendly support team waiting to answer your questions.
-Our useful links page, the CaptionSync Blog, Captioning Compliance page and our research page also have links to resources that are useful to anyone creating closed captions and subtitles.
+Our useful links page, the CaptionSync Blog, Captioning Compliance page and our research page also have links to resources that are helpful to anyone creating closed captions, audio descriptions, and subtitles.